New Technical Conditions 2026 in Poland - what changes from September 20?

 The new Technical Conditions 2026 represent a comprehensive change in building regulations built on three pillars:

-- Energy efficiency - tighter EP requirements, mandatory solar energy (deferred to January 1, 2028 for some provisions), EV charging points
+- Energy efficiency - tighter EP requirements, mandatory solar energy (some renewable energy provisions deferred to December 31, 2026 and December 31, 2029), EV charging points

 - Fire safety - mandatory fire barriers in combustible insulation, new regulations for large buildings